Right Arrow

 Traditional challenges in manufacturing CI

-Without automated monitoring, verifying SOP compliance at scale becomes increasingly difficult.
+Without automated monitoring, verifying SOP compliance at scale becomes increasingly complex.
 Teams cannot ensure consistent adherence to standard operating procedures across all shifts and locations, leading to process variability and quality issues.
 Root cause analysis and improvement validation take weeks or months because teams lack easy access to historical evidence of process variations.

 The data-driven transformation